JCalderan/xebicon2019-spinnaker-handson/part3/exercice3/README.md

 Further information are available in the [kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/)

-In this exerice we are going to use this two features to improve the Blue/Green deployement
+In this exercise we are going to use this two features to improve the Blue/Green deployement

-For this exercice:
+For this exercise:

 * The liveness probe is available via http GET on port 8080 and path /heathz.

 * The readinees probe is available via http on port 8080 and path / .

+* the docker images are available on this repo: chakch007/xebicon-app:tagname

 * The default stage timeout is 30 minutes.
-You should modify the stage timeout to get the feedback quickly
+You should modify the stage timeout to get feedback quickly

 ![Switch Back to the blue version](./images/timeout.png)